Welcome to the PE Department

 Where can BTEC PE lead?

-The aim of BTEC PE is to provide a variety of experiences to encourage and enable students continue to enjoy being physically active when they leave school.
-Students may also go onto do sport courses or degrees at college and university, leading into multiple career opportunities/jobs such as physiotherapy, exercise physiologist, fitness centre manager, personal trainer, sports admin, sports coach, sports development officer.
+The aim of BTEC PE is to provide a variety of experiences to encourage and enable students to continue to enjoy being physically active when they leave school.
+Students may also go onto do sports courses or degrees at college and university, leading to multiple career opportunities/jobs such as physiotherapy, exercise physiologist, fitness centre manager, personal trainer, sports admin, sports coach, sports development officer.
 For those that play sports to high level, they strive to perform to the highest level possible.

 Core PE Curriculum Overview

-It is important, and be confident, to maintain involvement in sport and physical activity throughout their lives.
-We promote the importance of PE to students physical health, mental wellbeing and development of social skills.
-In order to achieve these aims we focus on teaching key themes across a wide variety of traditional and non-traditional activities in which we challenge students to be; problem solvers, confident, good communicators and to show sportsmanship in leadership and as team players.
+It is important, to be confident, to maintain involvement in sport and physical activity throughout their lives.
+We promote the importance of PE to students' physical health, mental wellbeing and development of social skills.
+In order to achieve these aims, we focus on teaching key themes across a wide variety of traditional and non-traditional activities in which we challenge students to be problem solvers, confident, good communicators and to show sportsmanship in leadership and as team players.

 What do students learn in PE?